-The tables are wiped down with an EPA approved food surface safe disinfectant before and after school and lunch.
+The tables are wiped down with an EPA approved food surface safe disinfectant before and after school and before and after eating.
 The staff assumes responsibility for disinfecting equipment as needed.

 Staff members who are ill are required to call the director.
 Their duties will be assumed by a qualified substitute.